-While burying power lines may seem like a logical solution, the reality is putting lines underground (or “undergrounding” as they say in the business) isn’t the foolproof solution customers believe it to be.
-In addition, the process is very expensive, and in some cases, quite difficult.
+While burying existing power lines may seem like a logical solution, the reality is putting lines underground isn’t always the easiest or foolproof solution.

-Additionally, relocating existing overhead lines underground would cause massive disruption to property.
-Burying lines in customers’ front and back yards would disrupt everything from existing trees and their root systems, to swimming pools and swing sets.
+Relocating existing overhead lines underground would cause massive disruption to communities from existing trees and their root systems, to swimming pools and swing sets.
 Established structures such as sidewalks, street surfaces, curbs and driveways would also be affected.

 Additionally, burying existing overhead power lines carries a hefty price tag – about three to six times more expensive than installing overhead lines (depending on the field conditions).

 Also, when underground outages occur – they typically last longer than overhead, because it takes longer to identify the issues that are often more costly to fix.

 Plus, the life cycle of buried lines is about 30 to 40 years, while overheard lines last about 60 years.